-In March, Cyclopharm told the ASX that it had reports of increased use of Technegas to differentiate between Covid-19 and pulmonary embolism where laboratory tests results are not fast enough.
+In March, Cyclopharm said it had reports of increased use of Technegas to differentiate between Covid-19 and pulmonary embolism where laboratory tests results are not fast enough.

 "Yes, we have a potential part to play in tackling Covid-19, but it's early days in how it's being used and we are getting various early reports," Mr McBrayer says.